-Tramping about on all fours and cropping land plants were bizarre looking horned dinosaurs with turtle-like beaks.
-Armored species included one that looked like a horned lizard the size of a dump truck.
-Another sported a huge lump of bone on the end of its tail, still another a thick lump of bone above a beansized brain.
-The world's largest crocodile, a 15-meter (50-foot) creature with 15-centimeter (6-inch) teeth, turned up in the park, but remarkably few bones of meat-eating dinosaurs have ever been found.
+Tramping about on all fours and peaceably cropping land plants were bizarre looking horned dinosaurs with turtle-like beaks.
+For their weight they must have had the most powerful jaws of any backboned animal that ever lived.
+Armored species included one that looked like a horned toad the size of a dump truck.
+Another sported a huge lump of bone on the end of its tail, still another a thick lump of bone above a brain no bigger than the end of your little finger.
+The world's largest crocodile, a 15-meter (50-foot) creature with 15-centimeter (6-inch) teeth. turned up in the park, but remarkably few bones of meat-eating dinosaurs have ever been found.
+One of the Earth's great mysteries is why, at the top of their terrific form, the dominant dinosaurs died out?
+This happened in a geologically short time all around the globe.
+Perhaps it was because the highly specialized reptiles couldn't cope with changes in their environment as the world climate grew cooler and more continental.
+No one really knows.